Lumphanan railway station

 Lumphanan railway station, Lumphanan, Aberdeenshire, Scotland stood from 1859 to 1966 on the Deeside Railway that ran from Aberdeen (Joint) to Ballater.
 It served the village of Lumphanan, Aberdeenshire, famous for its associations with Macbeth and King Malcolm III.
 It stood close to the Macbeth Arms Hotel.

 History

-The station was opened in 1859 on the Deeside branch by the Aboyne Extension Railway and at first its services were operated by the Deeside Railway.
-Later it became part of the GnoSR and at grouping merged with the London and North Eastern Railway.
+The station was opened in 1859 on the Deeside Railway Extension by the Deeside Railway.
+Later it became part of the Great North of Scotland Railway and at grouping merged with the London and North Eastern Railway.
 It stood 27 miles (43.5 km) from Aberdeen and 16 miles (25.5 km) from Ballater.
 It was closed to passengers on 28 February 1966.
 The line has been lifted and sections form part of the Deeside Way long-distance footpath.

 The name Lumphanan comes from the Gaelic and means 'Church of St Finnan'.